How to Save Money While Travelling Australia

 Car hire excess insurance Australia

 A top tip of ours, to take outgoings down further, is to take out car hire excess insurance.
 With most insurance policies when you rent a car, the excess is extremely high.
-Purchasing worldwide car hire excess insurance will ensure you don’t spend an extra penny if you were to damage your rental vehicle whilst abroad.
+Purchasing a worldwide insurance car hire excess policy will ensure you don’t spend an extra penny if you were to damage your rental vehicle whilst abroad.

 Saving on accommodation